Travvy88/DocumentGenerator_DoGe/README.md

 - `--out_dir`: The output directory for saving results.
 This argument is required.
 - `--remove_existing_dir`: If set to `True`, the output directory will be deleted before creating a new one.
 Default is `False`.
 - `--image_size`: The size of the final images.
 Default is `244`.
 - `--start_page`: The starting page URL.
-Default is the Wikipedia main page.
+Default is the Wikipedia main English page.
+You can use another language Wiki man page URL.
 - `--languages`: Permitted languages.
-Other languages will be ignored.
+Pages with other localizations will be ignored.
 Default is `['en']`.
 - `--max_urls`: The maximum number of URLs to process.
 Default is `100`.
 - `--num_processes`: The number of processes to use.
 Default is `1`.
 Each process will start DocumentGenerator inside and start separate Unoserver.
 - `--max_threads`: The maximum threads inside a process.
 Default is `3`.